Backbone Layer Encryption

 Relationship Keys

-With each relationship, there are relationship keys automatically generated.
-These keys are used for signing and encrypting the communication with the relationship on a technical level.
+With each Relationship, there are Relationship keys automatically generated.
+These keys are used for signing and encrypting the communication with the Relationship on a technical level.

-• Relationship own exchange keypair: A pair of relationship own exchange private key (PrivOwnX) and corresponding relationship own exchange public key (PubOwnX).
-The relationship own exchange private key is used to derive the masterRelationship secret keys (transmit and receive).
-The relationship own exchange public key is communicated within the relationship creation change request or the relationship creation change response.
+• Relationship own exchange keypair: A pair of Relationship own exchange private key (PrivOwnX) and corresponding Relationship own exchange public key (PubOwnX).
+The Relationship own exchange private key is used to derive the masterRelationship secret keys (transmit and receive).
+The Relationship own exchange public key is communicated within the Relationship’s creationContent or creationResponseContent.
+The creationResponseContent is generated without user input upon relationship acceptance, only contains the key, and is not stored after its decryption.

-• Relationship own signature keypair: A pair of relationship signature private key (PrivOwn) and corresponding relationship signature public key (PubOwn).
-The signature own private key is used for signing the communication with this relationship.
-It is synchronized across all devices and signed by the device signature private key of the device which creates the relationship creation change request or the relationship template.
-The signature own public key is used for verifying the signatures of all communications with this relationship.
+• Relationship own signature keypair: A pair of Relationship signature private key (PrivOwn) and corresponding Relationship signature public key (PubOwn).
+The signature own private key is used for signing the communication with this Relationship.
+It is synchronized across all devices and signed by the device signature private key of the device which creates the Relationship or the RelationshipTemplate.
+The signature own public key is used for verifying the signatures of all communications with this Relationship.

-• Relationship peer exchange public key: The peer’s exchange public key (PubPeerX) which is used to derive the master relationship secret keys (transmit and receive).
+• Relationship peer exchange public key: The peer’s exchange public key (PubPeerX) which is used to derive the master Relationship secret keys (transmit and receive).

 • Relationship peer signature public key: The peer’s signature public key which is used to verify communication sent by the peer.